How Much Do New Windows Cost in 2025?

 close up double glazing

-The average cost of replacing all of the windows in your home with double glazing is around £4500.
+The average cost of replacing all of the windows in your home with double glazing starts from approximately £6,000-£12,000 with prices varying depending on the number of windows being replaced, the type of frame and standard of glazing.

 New Front Door